Home » Budget-Friendly Creamy Chicken

 • Polenta: A cozy option that works really well with the dill and creamy chicken.

 For something lighter on the side, I like a crisp cucumber salad, roasted vegetables, or steamed green beans.
-The sauce is rich and creamy, so a fresh side helps balance the plate.
+The sauce is creamy and cozy, so a fresh side helps balance the plate.

 Substitutions and Variations